 It’s essential that the quality of your verifiable learning meets ACCA standards – which is true of all CPD training events delivered for FI by Future Finance Training.

-As a member of CIMA, you should participate in 120 hours of CPD over each three-year period.
+As a member of CIMA, you are required to work through the CIMA CPD cycle, at least annually, to work out what steps you need to take to meet your identified needs.
 Above all, you do not need to keep count of how many courses, events and activities you participate in.
 Neither do you have to provide proof of attendance.
-However you should make sure that your knowledge and skills remain up to date.
+However, you should make sure that your knowledge and skills remain up to date.
 These must also be of relevance to the particular role you’re in.

 Meeting your CPD requirements

 Whether your qualification is with ACCA, CIMA or ICAEW, meeting your CPD requirements is about much more than ticking boxes; it is your opportunity to keep yourself ahead of the competition.
 As well as to fuel your career progression, branch out in new directions, expand your network of contacts, and boost the performance of your organisation.

 What’s more, the best CPD provision gives you the benefit of being stimulated, challenged and energised.

 At FI, you can choose from a flexible programme of engaging CPD options.
 You can choose from public and private, tailored and off-the-shelf – delivered digitally via live-online sessions or specially recorded on-demand content, as well as face-to-face at FI or in-house.